dsiefert/day-planner/README.md

     rails generate day_planner:log
     rake db:migrate

 This just adds an extra table entitled 'day_planner_log'.
 As long as the table's there, it'll log each task execution, as well as every instance in which DayPlanner activates.
+In addition, it logs each tasks's 'deviation' -- how late it ran, as compared to its previous run -- and the task's 'cumulative deviation', based on previous deviation values for that task's name.
+This makes it possible for the anxious taskmaster to track the task's runs over time and monitor "catchup" instances.

 It may be worth considering clearing the log on every launch.
 You can add such instruction to your schedule file: